codebugtools/codebuglabsource/partials/full_steps/msd_mode.rst

-.. codelab:: Connect as Mass Storage (usb drive)
+.. codelab:: Connect as Mass Storage (USB drive)

     #.
 Disconnect CodeBug Connect from all power sources.